-09.00 - 10.30 Getting to grips with the use of social media tools in rheumatology Chair: Dr Raj Sengupta, Royal National Hospital for Rheumatic Disease NHS Foundation Trust, Bath Aim: Outcome 1: Outcome 2: rheumatology me 1: Delegates will be aware of the potential of social media to help clinicians improve communication with pat and colleagues including GPs and allied health professionals Outcome 3: Delegates will be aware of how to plan and manage their online 'presence', mindful of professional issues 09.00 09.30 10.00 How to learn using social media technologies Dr Ronan Kavanagh, Bon Secours Hospital, Galway, Ireland Social media and academia Dr Anne-Marie Cunningham, University of Cardiff, Cardiff Connecting with charities and patients using social media Dr Martin Lee, Freeman Hospital, Newcastle 09.00 - 10.30 Ultrasound: what is in it for you?
-Chairs: Dr Zunaid Karim, Midyorkshire NHS Trust, Pontefract and Prof Peter Taylor, University of Oxford, Oxford Aim: Outcome 1: To provide rheumatologists with an outline of how using ultrasound can improve the care they offer to patients for each of the lecture Delegates will be aware of the role ultrasound has played in improving the understanding and management of conditions discussed Outcome 2: Delegates will be able to recognise clinical situations where ultrasound is likely to benefit care Delegates will have a better understanding of current and future ultrasound research with potential future role 09.00 09.30 10.00 Ultrasound in rheumatoid arthritis Dr Richard Wakefield, Chapel Allerton Hospital, Leeds Ultrasound in spondyloarthropathy Prof David Kane, Adelaide and Meath Hospital, Dublin, Ireland Ultrasound in vasculitis Prof Wolfgang Schmidt, Medical Centre for Rheumatology, Berlin, Germany 09.00 - 10.30 BHPR: Are our interventions cost-effective?
-Chairs: Dr Martyn Lewis, Arthritis Research UK, Keele University, Keele and Dr Lindsay Bearne, King's College London, London Aim: To provide an overview of health economics and cost-evaluation of interventions provided by health Outcome 1: professionals in rheumatology Delegates will be aware of basic concepts of health economics in the context of health and healthcare and how this influences policy Outcome 2: Delegates will have an increased awareness of the need for cost-evaluation of their interventions and the main types of cost-evaluation in healthcare Outcome 3: Delegates will have a better understanding of current and future ultrasound research with potential future role 09.00 Considerations for health economics analysis in rheumatology Dr Tracey Young, University of Sheffield, Sheffield 09.30 The cost-effectiveness of nurse-led care in people with RA Dr Mwidimi Ndosi, University of Leeds, Leeds 09.55 Cheap as chips and less fattening: Economic evaluation of 'ESCAPE-pain' an integrated rehabilitation programme for chronic knee pain/OA Prof Michael Hurley, St Georges University of London and Kingston University, London
+09.00 - 10.30 Getting to grips with the use of social media tools in rheumatology Chair: Dr Raj Sengupta, Royal National Hospital for Rheumatic Disease NHS Foundation Trust, Bath Aim: Outcome 1: Outcome 2: Outcome 3: To provide an overview of the potential use of new media to enhance communication in our practice of rheumatology Delegates will be aware of the potential of social media to help clinicians improve communication with patients and colleagues including GPs and allied health professionals Delegates will be aware of eLearning tools used to enhance education and know how they can contribute to the creation of educational material in new formats Delegates will be aware of how to plan and manage their online 'presence', mindful of professional issues 09.00 09.30 10.00 How to learn using social media technologies Dr Ronan Kavanagh, Bon Secours Hospital, Galway, Ireland Social media and academia Dr Anne-Marie Cunningham, University of Cardiff, Cardiff Connecting with charities and patients using social media Dr Martin Lee, Freeman Hospital, Newcastle 09.00 - 10.30 Ultrasound: what is in it for you?
+Chairs: Dr Zunaid Karim, Midyorkshire NHS Trust, Pontefract and Prof Peter Taylor, University of Oxford, Oxford Aim: Outcome 1: Outcome 2: 09.00 09.30 10.00 To provide rheumatologists with an outline of how using ultrasound can improve the care they offer to patients for each of the lecture Delegates will be aware of the role ultrasound has played in improving the understanding and management of conditions discussed Delegates will be able to recognise clinical situations where ultrasound is likely to benefit care Delegates will have a better understanding of current and future ultrasound research with potential future role Ultrasound in rheumatoid arthritis Dr Richard Wakefield, Chapel Allerton Hospital, Leeds Ultrasound in spondyloarthropathy Prof David Kane, Adelaide and Meath Hospital, Dublin, Ireland Ultrasound in vasculitis 09.00 - 10.30 BHPR: Are our interventions cost-effective?
+Chairs: Dr Martyn Lewis, Arthritis Research UK, Keele University, Keele and Dr Lindsay Bearne, King's College London, London Aim: Outcome 1: Outcome 2: Outcome 3: 09.00 09.30 London, London To provide an overview of health economics and cost-evaluation of interventions provided by health professionals in rheumatology Delegates will be aware of basic concepts of health economics in the context of health and healthcare and how this influences policy Delegates will have an increased awareness of the need for cost-evaluation of their interventions and the main types of cost-evaluation in healthcare Delegates will have a better understanding of current and future ultrasound research with potential future role Considerations for health economics analysis in rheumatology Dr Tracey Young, University of Sheffield, Sheffield The cost-effectiveness of nurse-led care in people with RA Dr Mwidimi Ndosi, University of Leeds, Leeds Cheap as chips and less fattening: Economic evaluation of 'ESCAPE-pain' an integrated rehabilitation programme for chronic knee pain/OA Prof Michael Hurley, St Georges University of London and Kingston University, London